HallaSurvivor/Blog/_posts/2022-02-14-talk-practical-topos-theory.md

 <img src="/assets/images/talk-practical-topos-theory/external-internal.jpeg" width="50%">
 </p>

-Except when I drew this on the board, I used "weierstrass approximating polynomial" instead of "finitely generated module".
+(Except when I drew this on the board, I used "weierstrass approximating polynomial" instead of "finitely generated module")

 Later in the talk I went into more detail about what exactly the "complicated external statement" is.
 But before we could go into that,